WHYL

-WHYL (960 kHz) is a commercial AM radio station licensed to Carlisle, Pennsylvania and serving the Harrisburg metropolitan area.
-The station is owned by Harold Z. Swidler, with the license held by WHYL, Inc. It broadcasts an oldies radio format.
+WHYL (960 AM) is a commercial radio station licensed to Carlisle, Pennsylvania, United States, and serving the Harrisburg metropolitan area.
+Owned by Harold Z. Swidler, with the license held by WHYL, Inc., it broadcasts an oldies format.
 It also carries Baltimore Orioles baseball games.
-The radio studios and offices are on North Hanover Street in Carlisle.
+The station's studios and transmitter are located in Carlisle; WHYL is also relayed over low-power FM translator W275CJ (102.9 FM).